Egbert-Azure/Install-HITECH-C-COMPILER/README.md

 I'm thankful to all the unnamed people who cared enough to restore and preserve information about this wonderful compiler and the CP/M operating system.

 I apologize if I forgot to mention anyone.

+## Drop a Star ⭐ ##

+If you like this project then drop a Github star by pressing the Star button ⭐